-J. Peter Sartain’s six years as bishop of Little Rock marked by far the shortest length of service in diocesan history but it was time well spent.
+Archbishop J. Peter Sartain’s six years as bishop of Little Rock marked by far the shortest length of service in diocesan history, but it was time well spent.
 The youthful prelate’s intellect, piety and charm inspired thousands, many on a deeply personal level.
-Bishop Sartain had an uncanny knack for remembering names and devoted his full attention to every conversation.
+Archbishop Sartain (then Bishop Sartain) had an uncanny knack for remembering names and devoted his full attention to every conversation.

-Born in Memphis, he was ordained July 15, 1978, at the Cathedral of the Immaculate Conception after studying for the priesthood in Indiana and Rome.
+James Peter Sartain was born in Memphis, Tenn. and was ordained on July 15, 1978 at the Cathedral of the Immaculate Conception after studying for the priesthood in Indiana and Rome.
 At the time of his episcopal appointment, Father Sartain was vicar general of the Diocese of Memphis and pastor of St. Louis Church.
 He had vacationed in neighboring Arkansas and made retreats at Subiaco Abbey.

 His installation as the sixth bishop of Little Rock on March 6, 2000, drew 2,600 Catholics to Robinson Auditorium.
 The new shepherd’s shared focus became fostering religious vocations among the youth — he visited often with seminarians and their families — while ministering to the state’s burgeoning Hispanic population, notably in northwest Arkansas.
 He took a crash course in Spanish at the Mexican American Cultural Center in San Antonio in 2001.

 Bishop Sartain built on a foundation laid by his predecessor, Bishop McDonald, by continuing to celebrate Masses said on a statewide scale in both English and Spanish and by re-emphasizing the need for priests and seminarians to learn the second language.